 This course is taught in-synch with the CS 160 course.
-Student Project Managers (PM) from the CS 160 course are assigned to manage and guide an actual development team through a project where the end deliverable will be a functioning application, or integration solution.
-This is designed to provide real-world team-oriented project experience for our programming students.
+Student Scrum Masters, and Product Owners from the CS 160 course work with development team from CS 260 through a project where the end deliverable will be a functioning application, or integration solution.
+This is designed to provide agile development experience.